GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/ColliderBit__MC__rollcall_8hpp.md

 Example function for interfacing alternative cross-section calculators.

-A nested function that reads in HepMC event files and converts them to HEPUtils::Event format.

-Only activate these functions if HepMC is activated.

-Weight events according to process cross-section.

 Convert the TotalEvGenCrossSection (type MC_xsec_container) into a regular TotalCrossSection (type xsec_container)

 A function that reads the total cross-section from the input file, but builds up the number of events from the event loop

 A function that assigns a total cross-sections to a given SLHA input file (for model ColliderBit_SLHA_file_model)

 A function that assigns a total cross-sections directly from the scan parameters for model ColliderBit_SLHA_scan_model

-This function is intended as a fallback option that simply assigns a unit weight to all events

-A nested function that reads in Les Houches Event files and converts them to HEPUtils::Event format

 ### define FUNCTION